Z Wave Vs ZigBee: Which Is Better For Your Smart Home?

 Most people are familiar with WiFi networks.
 A WiFi network is typically referred to as a star network.
 In a star network, each device communicates directly with (and only with) the central hub.
 If a device is out of range of the central hub, that device will not be part of the network.

-Both Z-Wave and ZigBee are considered mesh networks.
+Both Z-Wave and ZigBee are considered to be mesh networks.
 In a mesh network, the signal originates from the central hub just like the star network.
 However, devices don’t need to communicate directly with the central hub.
 A mesh network allows each device in the network to operate as a repeater and pass the signal on to another device.
 This allows mesh networks to be more versatile.
 They can cover greater distances and even work around obstacles.

 Z-Wave networks support up to four hops between the controller and the destination device.
 ZigBee networks are not limited to any specific number of hops.